Understanding the Transition to College

 - Academic concerns (contemplating dropping out of school, worrying about possible academic failure, or considering a transfer to another school)

 Counseling almost always involves the disclosure of sensitive personal information.
-All services at SCS are confidential and is determined by professional ethics and state law.
+All services at Student Counseling & Psychological Services are confidential and is determined by professional ethics and state law.
 Information about the counseling or services a student receives is not released except with the student’s written permission.
 The exceptions to confidentiality include where there is clear danger to the student or others, or as may be required by law.
 In the state of Alabama, the confidential relations and communications of licensed psychologists and their clients are placed upon the same basis as those provided by law between attorney and client.
 Confidentiality has long been regarded as a “cornerstone of the helping relationship” and is a core value of psychologists and their profession.